eduardacarolline27/dev/README.md

 A C code made to display a betting game in a way that is as close to reality as possible

+All the projects were made in VScode IDE
 # Paste Structure
  <h2>Estrutura do Projeto 🗂️</h2>
     <pre>